growthbook/growthbook/CONTRIBUTING.md

 2. Open a Pull Request on GitHub with a description of your changes.

+## Troubleshooting

+### `black` not found

+If you an experience issues with `black` when committing during the pre-commiti hook stage, it's possible your virtual environment is not enabled.
+Run the following from the project root: `. $(cd packages/stats && poetry env info --path)/bin/activate`

 ## Getting Help

 Join our [Slack community](https://slack.growthbook.io?ref=contributing) if you need help getting set up or want to chat.
 We're also happy to hop on a call and do some pair programming.